ajayambule2003/Java-Practical/README.md

 60.Java code to illustrate remove duolicate of ArrayList using hashSet<> method String

 61.Java program for Sorting a String without using any inbuilt sorting functions

+62.Java Program to find common elements in two ArrayLists